quancs/UPSimulator/README-EN.md

 Rule r2[i]= c[i] -> d[i] f[i+1] g[i%10];
 ```
 Also, they can be written in membrane classes or instances.
-Rules are divided into two parts: conditions and results.

 ### Conditions
 #### Object Condition or Spike Condition or Symport/Antiport